gapdays/gap-sage-days2016/index.md

 If you would like to attend, please [register]({{ site.baseurl }}/registration).
 This helps us with planning the workshop.
-If you need financial support, please register before 1st of August.
+If you need financial support, please register before 1st of December.

-The workshop will take place at the NTNU Trondheim.
+The workshop will take place at the University of St Andrews.
 Information about the exact location and information about hotels can be found on [the location page]({{ site.baseurl }}/location).